dmitriyshub/ocp-kdump/README.md

 ## Controlling which events trigger a Kernel Panic

+When you enable kdump on a system, its crucial to understand the conditions under which a crash dump will be triggered.
+By default, kdump doesn’t automatically trigger on every possible failure or crash scenario. it relies on specific kernel parameters to determine when to activate and capture a dump.

 Applying kernel parameters to control kdump behavior can be done in two primary ways:

 - Through the kernel command line (e.g. via a MachineConfig)